My roommate keeps eating my food

 Soooooo my roommate keeps eating my food… How do I tell her to stop politely?

-If none of the above tactics work, or you would just be more comfortable with another person to mediate the discussion, you might want to select a person that both you and you roommate trust to help you both talk about this challenging issue.
-If after that, your roommate still refuses to respect your boundaries, you may want to consider whether or not you want to modify you living situation by moving out or getting a new roommate.Alice!
+If none these tactics work, or you would just be more comfortable with another person to mediate the discussion, you might want to select a person that both you and you roommate trust to help you both talk about this challenging issue.
+If your roommate still refuses to respect your boundaries, you may want to consider whether or not you want to modify you living situation by moving out or figuring out how you might be able to get a new roommate.

 Originally published Apr 24, 2014

 Can’t find information on the site about your health concern or issue?